worthyag/SixLove/draftReport.md

 - Functionality

   - Functionality refers to functionality testing which is where all features (up to the point at which evaluation is ensued) are evaluated based on whether they work as intended.
+(This will be done in the form of unit testing).

   - Different scenarios will be tested, including but not limited to, valid and invalid inputs, performing certain tasks, etc.